penpot/penpot-docs/technical-guide/plugins/create-a-plugin.md

 This step is for locally serving purposes, for a detailed guide about building and deploying you can check the documentation at [Deployment](/technical-guide/plugins/deployment).

-Note: if you're using javascript you can skip this step by placing the `plugin.js` file directly in your `public\` folder, like we did in the React example.
+Note: if you're using javascript you can skip this step by placing the `plugin.js` file directly in your `public\` folder.

 If you wish to run your plugin locally and test it live you need to make your plugin file reachable.
 Right now, your `plugin.ts` file is somewhere in the `src\` folder, and you can't access it through `http://localhost:XXXX/plugin.js`.